+1.

+2.

+3.

+4.

+5.

 SEE NEW POSSIBILITIES

-Consider a goal you want to achieve.
-Do you immediately find yourself thinking of all the obstacles in your path or all the reasons you cannot achieve that goal?
-Change your perspective Consider the steps necessary to achieve that goal.
-Do this for 3-5 goals in your work life so that you become more familiar with the pattern of thinking of possibilities instead of obstacles.
+in y step mor asider a goal you want to achieve.
+Do you immediately find yourself thinking of all the obstacles our path or all the reasons you cannot achieve that goal?
+Change your perspective Consider the s necessary to achieve that goal.
+Do this for 3-5 goals in your work life so that you become the familiar with the pattern of thinking of possibilities instead of obstacles.

-Goal:
+s to Achieve Goal:

+·

-Steps to Achieve Goal:
+Step s to Achieve Goal:

+©202 1 Joel Garfinkle (30) joel@GarfinkleExecutiveCoaching.com